Teachable-AI-Lab/shop2/README.md

 ```

 ### Method
 Consists of a head, a list of conditions for different subtasks lists, and a list of subtasks lists.
 A subtask can be a primitive task (Operator) or a non-primitive task (Method).
 The code snippet shows the high-level method for fraction addition, which decomposes based on the nature of the denominator.
 If denominators are equal, you add the numerators and return the denominator.
-While, if denominators are different, the formula for the answer is: ((n1 * d2) + (n2 * d1)) / (d1 * d2)
+While, if denominators are different, the formula includes multiplying the other number's denominator with their numerator before adding and dividing by the product of the two denominators.

 ```python
 from shop2.domain import Method